Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Okay.

-And it's just against our nature.
+It's just against our nature.

 In the way that Germany, it's not surprising that Germany would be a country that does have something like that because they love rules.

-They do love following rules.
+They do love rules.

-But no, the Englishman expects uh a degree of privacy and to be the sovereign of his own life.
+But no, the Englishman expects a degree of privacy and to be the sovereign of his own life.

 If I have money, I'm going to spend it as I want.